Author: Social Media

 Rotaract European Meeting (REM) Skopje

 Last year, a few members of Rotaract Den Haag Scheveningen travelled to Skopje, North Macedonia, to attend the Rotaract European Meeting (REM).
 It may be a late reflection, but the experience is still very much worth sharing.
+REM is one of the gatherings that truly

 Youth Peace Summit 2026 – The Second Edition